USM-COS460/project-2-web-server-rakizakiedu/PLAYBOOK.md

 4. Open a browser of your choice.
 5. Go to the link: "http://localhost:<<PORT NUMBER>>/<<FILE NAME>>" to load the given file.
 In our case, the file would be index.html
 6. You should now see the index.html webpage, complete with css, and an image of a cat.:
+Note that only the following MIME types are supported: HTML, CSS, JPEG, PNG, GIF, WEBP

 ## My experience with this project